Machine Learning For Dummies - Luca Massaron - E-Book

 Most people don’t like waiting when they have no idea of how long the wait will be.
 Machine learning allows an application to determine waiting times based on staffing levels, staffing load, complexity of the problems the staff is trying to solve, availability of resources, and so on.

-Being useful; being mundane
+Being useful and being mundane

-Considering the Relationship between AI and Machine Learning
+Considering the Relationship Between AI and Machine Learning

 Machine learning is only part of what a system requires to become an AI.
 The machine learning portion of the picture enables an AI to perform these tasks: